Argentine black and white tegu: Invasive advantage

 Physiologically, tegus possess traits that correlate well with their extreme success as an invasive species.
-Notably, they mature early, reproduce annually, have large clutch sizes, and a relatively long life span compared to other competing species.
-Out of the Teiidae family, tegus tend to grow to the largest body sizes (around five kilograms).
-Tegus are also omnivorous and consume everything from fruits, invertebrates, small vertebrates, eggs, and carrion.
-Their large dietary breadth also contributes to their high survival rate outside of their native habitat.
+Notably, they mature early, reproduce annually, have large clutch sizes, and a relatively long lifespan compared to other competing species.
+Of the Teiidae family, tegus tend to grow to the largest body sizes (around 5 kg).
+Tegus are also omnivorous and consume foods ranging from fruits, invertebrates, and small vertebrates to eggs and carrion.
+Their large dietary range also contributes to their high survival rate outside of their native habitat.
 Tegus are active on a seasonal schedule.
 They avoid dangerously cold or dry climates by hibernating underground.
-Additionally, they are capable of utilizing endothermy to elevate their body temperatures in response to their environment.
+Additionally, they are capable of using endothermy to elevate their body temperatures in response to their environment.

 Endothermic behavior

-Tegus in their native environment spend most of the colder months hibernating in their burrows without feeding but emerge in the spring for their mating season.
-While hibernating, their metabolism generates heat that maintains their temperature a few degrees above the burrow temperature, marking them as partial endotherms.
+Tegus in their native environment spend most of the colder months brumating in their burrows without feeding, but emerge in the spring for their mating season.
+While brumating, their metabolism generates heat that maintains their temperature a few degrees above the burrow temperature, marking them as partial endotherms.
 This self-reliant endothermic behavior continues into the reproductive season.
 However, Argentine tegus only display this behavior for part of the year and behave as ectotherms for the rest (sunbathing, temperature reliant on environment).
-This endothermic behavior is also not a sex-biased evolutionary adaptation for egg production as both males and females indiscriminately exhibit this behavior.
+This endothermic behavior is also not a sex-biased evolutionary adaptation for egg production, as both males and females indiscriminately exhibit this behavior.

 The Argentine tegu experiences significant shifts in metabolism and body temperature by season.
 They are highly active throughout the day during warmer months (such as participating in reproductive endothermy during the spring) and experience drastic metabolic suppression during the winter.

 Salvator merianae has recently been shown to be one of the few partially warm-blooded lizards, having a temperature up to 10 C-change higher than the ambient temperature at nighttime; however, unlike true endotherms such as mammals and birds, these lizards only display temperature control during their reproductive season (September to December), so are said to possess seasonal reproductive endothermy.
 Because convergent evolution is one of the strongest lines of evidence for the adaptive significance of a trait, the discovery of reproductive endothermy in this lizard not only complements the long known reproductive endothermy observed in some species of pythons, but also supports the hypothesis that the initial selective benefit for endothermy in birds and mammals was reproductive.

 Locomotion

 The Argentine black and white tegu is used to study the evolutionary history of shoulder joint locomotive muscles.
-Because of its weight and heavy girth, it has unique modifications to its skeletal gait that help map the evolutionary history of the non-mammalian musculoskeletal structure.
+Because of its weight and heavy girth, it has unique modifications to its skeletal gait that help map the evolutionary history of the nonmammalian musculoskeletal structure.